 Everywhere I go, I hear the benefits of the Health Savings Account, or HSA for short.
-People say it’s one of the best ways to save for retirement and pay for inevitable medical expenses given the tax benefits.
-But is it worth having a high deductible plan to be eligible for a health savings account?
-I’m not so sure.
+People say an HSA is one of the best ways to save for retirement.
+It obviously is a great way to pay for inevitable medical expenses given the tax benefits.

 She told me we aren’t eligible for Health Savings Accounts because we don’t have a High Deductible Health Plan.
 Hmrph.
 Well that doesn’t seem right.
 Based on what I heard, everybody is eligible, otherwise, that would be discrimination!